wbamberg/idl-reference/docs/nsIContentPrefService2.md

 The service holds a strong reference to the observer, so the observer must
 be removed later to avoid leaking it.

-@param name      The name of the preferences to observe.
-Pass null to
-                 observe all preference changes regardless of name.
-@param observer  The observer.

 #### Parameters ####